 Tokyo, the city of 13 million people.
 More michelin stars than Paris.
-8 of top 10 busiest stations in the world are here, yet orderly line for the rides.
-The city of passion has so much to offer.
+8 of top 10 busiest stations in the world are here, yet always orderly.
+This city represents the taming of chaos, and is full of passion with so much to offer.
 Your friendly local guides will show you the true Tokyo.

 Morning time - Tsukiji & Ginza